nicnosis/iu-courses/j360/j360-syllabus.md

 Students will construct a minimal website outline using HTML.
 This project assesses students' knowledge of HTML tags and basic site structure.
 Project 1 aims to familiarize students with their text editors and development tools.

 #### Project 2
 The focus of Project 2 is CSS.
 Students will demonstrate their ability to add visual elements and style to sites.
-Project 2 will test students knowledge of CSS selectors, properties, and values, as well as the Box-Model.
+Project 2 will test students' knowledge of CSS selectors, properties, and values, as well as the Box-Model.

 #### Project 3
 Project 3 aims to add more functionality, aesthetics, and interactivity to websites.
 Basic JavaScript will be used to add interactivity or distinguishing design characteristics.